therealssj/blog/content/posts/BBS Release v5.0.md

 categories = [
     "Development Updates",
 ]
+aliases = [
+	"/bbs/bbs-release-v5.0/"
+]
 +++

 Skycoin BBS v5.0 has finally been released with many changes under the hood!

 ## Thin Client

 The most apparent change of all, is the introduction of the thin client.
 You can now access Skycoin BBS without setting up a node!
 Just head to [bbs.skycoin.net](http://bbs.skycoin.net).

 In previous versions, one can only (and should only) access/submit content via a web user interface that is served locally.
 As this web-interface (and the API that it calls) has direct control over the node itself, and signs content with private keys that are stored in-node (or server-side), it is not appropriate to expose it to the public.